Collections Beyond Middlebury

 Vermont offers a number of outstanding archives and research collections within a reasonable distance of Middlebury.
-These repositories are available to, and are frequently used by Middlebury College students and faculty to augment their Special Collections and College Archives research, particularly in the area of Vermont history.
-The online catalogs of these institutions are available to Middlebury users for research purposes.
+These repositories are available to Middlebury College students and faculty to augment their research, particularly in the area of Vermont history and regional.
+The staff of Middlebury's Special Collections & Archives can help introduce you to archivists and librarians at the following institutions:

 The Stewart-Swift Research Center archives of the Henry Sheldon Museum rank among the top research collections in the state of Vermont.
 The Stewart-Swift Research Center opened in 1972 to house and provide access to two centuries of extraordinarily rich primary source materials documenting Addison County history, most of which was collected by Henry Sheldon before his death in 1907.